XReyRobert/telegraf-nvidia-smi-plugin-on-steroid/README.md

 Units are included in the XML Output and therefore everything is processed as strings...
 This requires a bit more work on the grafana dashboard requests, and it also have an impact on Influxdb storage.
 Might be a future improvement to remove the units so that telegraf can process metrics as numerals, or not...

+Tested only on Linux.
+Should be easily adapted to windows.

 ##Installation